wireapp/wire-ios/README.md

 *iOS SyncEngine* is build with Xcode 8 using Swift 3.

 It is using [Carthage](https://github.com/Carthage/Carthage) to manage dependencies.
-To pull the dependencies binaries, run `carthage bootstrap —-platform ios` .
+To pull the dependencies binaries run `carthage bootstrap —-platform ios`.

 You can now open the Xcode project and build.